Cracker Barrel Recipes

 Directions

-• Sprinkle onion on top.
-Don’t stir.
+• Sprinkle chopped onions on top.
+Do not stir.

 Notes